arvindhsundar/hackingattention/content/How To Read A Book.md

 # How To Read A Book
 In "How To Read A Book" (Adler, Mortimer J., and Charles Van Doren. _How to Read a Book_.
-Simon and Schuster, 1972.), there are several types of [[Reading]] outlined.
+Simon and Schuster, 1972.), there are several types of [Reading](Reading.md) outlined.

 At the first level of reading, the "Elementary Reading" we understand that there are words and they have meaning.

 At the second level, we perform an "Inspectional Reading" - a superficial and systematic skimming - with the primary goal of learning what the book is about.
-Without skimming, we will attempt to understand both [[Unity and Complexity|the forest & the trees]] simultaneously.
+Without skimming, we will attempt to understand both [the forest & the trees](Unity%20and%20Complexity.md) simultaneously.

-At the third level, called "Analytical Reading", we begin to have a [[Active Consumption|conversation with the book]], usually by means of [[Explosive Questions]].
+At the third level, called "Analytical Reading", we begin to have a [conversation with the book](Active%20Consumption.md), usually by means of [Explosive Questions](Explosive%20Questions.md).

-At the fourth and final level, "Syntopical Reading", we use our reading experience to understand the broader topic better - we're refining the [[Working Resolution]] of the space.
+At the fourth and final level, "Syntopical Reading", we use our reading experience to understand the broader topic better - we're refining the [Working Resolution](Working%20Resolution.md) of the space.

 There are numerous rules that have been set out as well.